-As Amazon considers licensing its Go supermarket technology to other retailers, the impact on jobs and the wider economy could be significant, as low-skill workers in the tens of thousands struggle to find alternative employment.
+Amazon is considering licensing its Go supermarket technology to other retailers.
+The impact on jobs and the broader economy could be significant.
+Low-skill supermarket workers the algorithms replace may struggle to find alternative employment.

 Tomorrow’s Supermarket Today

-The online retail giant Amazon has been developing a supermarket that has no cashiers and few other staff members.
-Using cameras, sensors, scanners and AI, Amazon Go allows registered users to enter the supermarket, pick up whatever they need and walk straight out.
-The bill appears on the customer’s app a few seconds later.
+Online retail giant, Amazon has been developing a supermarket needing no cashiers.
+It relies on a handful of staff members.
+Using cameras, sensors, scanners, Amazon Go registers people when entering the supermarket.
+Customers pick up whatever they need and walk straight out.
+The bill appears on an app the customer needs to download in advance within a few seconds.

-Amazon Go now has 17 unstaffed supermarkets in the US (see case study below), where customers literally walk out without queuing or scanning their items of shopping.
-Bloomberg is reporting that the company is considering licensing the technology to other companies as well as opening further stores.
+Amazon Go now has 17 unstaffed supermarkets in the US (see case study below).
+Customers enter, choose their shopping and leave without queuing or scanning their items.
+Bloomberg reports Amazon is considering licensing the technology to other companies.
+It also intends to open more stores.

 “Now, having improved the technology, the company is getting closer to its original ambition.
 Amazon aims to support stores as large as 30,000 square feet, the size of a typical modern supermarket.”
 (Bloomberg)

-In the U.K. customers are already well acquainted with self-checkout, and the increasing number of stores having no human employee operated tills.
-How long can it be before even these self-checkouts machines become redundant?
+Shoppers are already acquainted with self-checkout machines in the UK.
+An increasing number of stores have almost no human employee operating checkouts.
+How long can it be before even the self-checkout machines become redundant?

 Apple Pay, Google Pay and a host of other mobile phone payment apps are now in general usage.
-The next step towards a mobile phone paying automatically for goods as a customer leaves a store without any interaction, beyond picking up desired items, is almost certainly within the near future.
+It is a short next step towards fully automated mobile phone payments.
+Customers enter a store, choose desired items and exit without any interaction whatsoever.

 The Tesco Threat

-The potential impact on jobs is likely to be immense, Tesco alone employs 450,000, many with low-skills.
-Supermarket type jobs are vital for those requiring flexible working, like single parents, and multiple job (gig) workers.
-If Amazon are as advanced as it appears, and Tesco entered an agreement to licence the technology, the consequence could be significant for employees working in stores of up to 30,000 sq ft; as the shop portfolio below shows:
+If Tesco automated completely, the impact on jobs will likely be immense.
+Tesco employs 450,000, many with low skills.
+Supermarket jobs are vital for those requiring flexible working.
+Single parents and gig workers are particularly vulnerable to losing out.
+If Tesco decides to licence Amazon’s technology, the consequence would be significant.
+Shop portfolio below shows the number of employees working in stores of up to 30,000 sq ft:.

 New World of Work

-How much are the authorities and government preparing for the potential tsunami of job losses that may incur because of this technology and changing consumer behaviour?
-What new skills do people need to learn to still be economically active in the coming Fourth Industrial Revolution (4IR)?
+How much are governments preparing for the potential tsunami of job losses that may incur?
+Technology and changing consumer behaviour will continue to evolve towards automated retail.
+What are new skills will those losing jobs need to remain economically active?

-The Haphazard 4IR Innovation Hub* intends to discover how people plan to adapt and what new opportunities will be awaiting them in this next iteration of industrial change.
+The Haphazard 4IR Innovation Hub* intends to discover how people plan to adapt.
+What new opportunities will be awaiting them in this next iteration of industrial change?

 A review of Amazon Go, a fully AI automated supermarket without cashiers where you can just walk straight out with your food without queuing. | By Yvonne Rogers, Professor of Interaction Design, the director of UCLIC and a deputy head of the Computer Science department at UCL.